blackducksoftware/perceptor/README.md

 ## REST API

- - [docs](./api/perceptor-swagger-spec.json) -- check out [this online viewer](http://editor2.swagger.io/#!/?import=https://raw.githubusercontent/blackducksoftware/perceptor/master/api/perceptor-swagger-spec.json) to get a nice UI
+The Perceptor REST API can be consumed from any programming language.
+We have [a Swagger specification](./api/perceptor-swagger-spec.json).
+Check out [this online viewer](http://editor2.swagger.io) or [this online viewer](https://editor.swagger.io/) to get a nice UI.

-Modifications to the REST API or data model should be done with great care in order to maintain backward compatibility.
+Modifications to the REST API or data model should be made with great care in order to maintain backward compatibility.
 REST API change checklist:

  - The [swagger specification](./api/perceptor-swagger-spec.json) must be modified
  - The updated swagger specification must be present as part of the PR containing the modifications to the server